chiefs of Virginia's state-recognized tribes with Gov. McDonnell (November 2012)

 The chief of the Upper Mattaponi Tribe commented:16

 Governor Northam responded with an Executive Order that required the Department of Environmental Quality, Department of Conservation and Recreation, Department of Historic Resources and the Virginia Marine Resources Commission to engage in government-to-government consultation with the Federally-recognized tribes before taking actions which affected them.
-An ombusdsman position was established with responsibility to determine what proposals for state approval, such as nearby roads and pipelines, would trigger tribal consultation.
+An ombudsman position was established with responsibility to determine what proposals for state approval, such as nearby roads and pipelines, would trigger tribal consultation.

 Since local governments often involved state officials in various development reviews, the Executive Order could prevent a repeat of Richmond County's approval of a new golf course and resort at Fones Cliffs.
 The chief of the Rappahannocks expressed her approval of the 2021 Executive Order:17